-The haptens may be a single chemical, (such as Formaldehyde) or may be a mix of related chemicals (such as Thiuram mix).
+The haptens may be a single chemical, (such as formaldehyde) or may be a mix of related chemicals (such as thiuram mix).

-This counts as a single patch test.
+This mix counts as a single patch test.

-In a person who is sensitised to one or more of the haptens in the Chamber Strips, the patient's immune system will react by producing a characteristic reddening, itchiness or superficial lesion at the site of the problem hapten.
+In a person who is sensitised to one or more of the haptens in the Chamber Strips, the patient's immune system will react by producing a characteristic reddening, itchiness or superficial lesion at the site of the problem Hapten.
 This is a positive patch test reaction.
 There are grades of positivity.

-The hapten preparations used in patch testing should ideally be specifically developed for patch testing purposes.
+The Hapten preparations used in patch testing should ideally be specifically developed for patch testing purposes.

 The Patch Test haptens are grouped into Series.
 The typical patch test screening is performed by testing a Baseline Series (sometimes referred to as a Standard Series) alongside additional Specialist Series.
 The Baseline Series contains a selection of common haptens with high prevalence in a specific geographical region.
 For example, there is a British Standard Series that the leading patch test Specialist Dermatologists in Gt.
 Britain have agreed are the most important contact haptens for patients in GB.
 Similarly, there is a Swedish Baseline Series, a European Baseline Series, an Australian Baseline Series, a New Zealand Baseline series, no less than several different American Series, and so on.
-These different Series can range in number from just 20 haptens to 90 haptens.
+These different Series can range in number from just 20 different haptens to 90 haptens.

-Specialist Series contains haptens that have high prevalence (frequency of occurence) in certain occupations, such as Paints, Adhesives, Dental, etc. There are also Specialist Series based on particular groups of chemicals found in the household, such as Cosmetics, Sun-Screens, Perfumes, Shoes, etc.
+Specialist Series contains haptens that have high prevalence (frequency of occurance) in certain occupations, such as Paints, Adhesives, Dental, etc. There are also Specialist Series based on particular groups of chemicals found in the household, such as Cosmetics, Sun-Screens, Perfumes, Shoes, etc.